Diallo75012/kubeadm_updating_cluster/notes.md

-- make sure that the APIserver is not running and that the `volumes`, `hostpath` and `--data-dir` folders match where the snapshot is so here can mv the manifest `/etc/kubernetes/manifests/etcd.yaml` to another folder to restart the api server or just change one config in it and it will restart, then bring it back to the `/etc/kubernetes/manifests/` folder or change the config that you have changed before back to it normal state. all this are tricks to restart APIserver
+- make sure that the APIserver is not running and that the `volumes`, `hostpath` and `--data-dir` folders match where the snapshot is so here can mv all the manifest like `/etc/kubernetes/manifests/etcd.yaml` to another folder to restart the api server or just change one config in it and it will restart, then bring it back to the `/etc/kubernetes/manifests/` folder or change the config that you have changed before back to it normal state. all this are tricks to restart APIserver
 - stop `kubelet` service
 - **Note:** The documentation is suggesting that some features of `etcdctl` might become deprecated like the one to check `status` which will be deprecated